J-Siu/johnsiu.com/content/blog/alpine-mpd-lite.md

 ### Result

-MPD features is cut to the bare minimum, a music player that can be control remotely from my main desktop with GUI or cli, and from my phone.
+MPD features is cut to the bare minimum, a music player that can be control remotely from my main desktop with GUI or command line, and from my phone.
 CPU usage remain ~2% when playing on my 10yrs old laptop.